Jan9103/heretic_nu/README.md

 # heretic nu 2

-Nu, but with zip-ties included instead of batteries included.
+Nu, but with zip-ties instead of batteries included.

 ## PROJECT STATUS

-Experiment
+* Experiment
+* Usable (as debugger for nu)
+* Not actively maintained

 ## Comparison to normal nu